Enter your details

 A variety of banks and credit unions offer home equity loans.
 If you have an existing relationship with a bank, it may be best to start your search there, but it’s always a good idea to shop around with a few lenders to compare rates, fees and loan terms.

 A good way to do this is by taking advantage of prequalification forms, which let you see your potential rates and eligibility with a lender without impacting your credit score.
+Be sure to confirm this with your lender, however - some prequalifications do in fact involve a hard credit pull, which affects your score slightly.

 Many lenders have fixed LTV ratio requirements for their home equity loans, meaning you'll need to have a certain amount of equity in your home to qualify.
 Lenders will also factor in your credit score and income when determining your rate and eligibility.